A guide to the most beautiful towns in Belgium including small towns, amusement parks, and historic sites in the best cities in Belgium

 It is one of the most beautiful places in Belgium with scenic views, canals, cobblestone streets, and splendid architecture.

-The city has some of the famous tourist spots in Belgium like the iconic 13th-century Belfry of Bruges. – Check walking tours here
+The city has some of the most famous tourist spots in Belgium like the iconic 13th-century Belfry of Bruges. – Check walking tours here

 Other popular landmarks are its historic center and the Church of our Lady which is the world’s second tallest brickwork.
 It features Michelangelo’s famous sculpture of Madonna and Child as its altarpiece.